NuclearError/allyship101/PITCHME.md

 Note:

 - Thank you everyone for coming
-- It's really great to see you
+- great to see you
-- Some of you may already know me
+- you may already know me
+- I'm Angela
-- I'm Angela, I work in the Luxury Product Tech Team
+- I work in the Luxury Product Tech Team
-- Inspired to do this lunch and learn by Rosemary in the Women in Tech slack channel
+- Inspired by Rosemary: Women in Tech slack channel
 - Qualifications: I'm a human, I google a lot of things

 ---